hsrwrobotics/Robotics_club_lectures/Week 3/Wednesday/README.md

 # A primitive text-based RPG
 **This session delves into class inheritance and using libraries.
-A wholesome example that covers the range of basics in Python programming covered over the previous weeks: A simple text RPG game that lets the user perform a limited set of actions **
+A wholesome example that covers the range of basics in Python programming covered over the previous weeks: A simple text RPG game that lets the user perform a limited set of actions**

 ## The Concept
+The concept is taken from the [Sololearn Python 3 tutorials](https://www.sololearn.com/Course/Python/).

 ### Classes
 A game object has a name, class/category name, a description and an object database --> super class